Frauenkirche, Munich: Teufelstritt, or Devil's Footstep and perpetual wind

 Much of the interior was destroyed during World War II.
 An attraction that survived is the Teufelstritt, or Devil's Footstep, at the entrance.
-This is a black mark resembling a footprint, which according to legend was where the devil stood when he curiously regarded and ridiculed the 'windowless' church that Halsbach had built.
-(In baroque times the high altar obscured the one window at the very end of the church, that visitors can see now when standing in the entrance hall.)
+It is a black mark resembling a footprint, which according to legend the place that the devil stood when he curiously regarded and ridiculed the 'windowless' church that Halsbach had built.
+(In Baroque times, the high altar obscured the one window at the very end of the church, which visitors can now see when they stand in the entrance hall.)

 In another version of the legend, the devil made a deal with the builder to finance construction of the church on the condition that it contain no windows.
-The clever builder, however, tricked the devil by positioning columns so that the windows were not visible from the spot where the devil stood in the foyer.
-When the devil discovered that he had been tricked, he could not enter the already consecrated church.
-The devil could only stand in the foyer and stomp his foot furiously, which left the dark footprint that remains visible in the church's entrance today.
+The clever builder, however, tricked the devil by positioning columns so that the windows were not visible from the spot at which the devil stood in the foyer.
+When the devil discovered that he had been tricked, he could not enter the already-consecrated church.
+The devil could only stand in the foyer and stomp his foot furiously, which left the dark footprint that remains visible in the church's entrance.

 Legend also says the devil then rushed outside and manifested his evil spirit in the wind that furiously rages around the church.

 Another version of that part of the legend has it that the devil came riding on the wind to see the church under construction.
-Having completely lost his temper, he stormed away, forgetting the wind, which will continue to blow around the church until the day the devil comes back to reclaim it.
+Having completely lost his temper, he stormed away and forgot the wind, which will continue to blow around the church until the day the devil comes back to reclaim it.

 Burials

-The crypt contains the tombs of the Archbishops of Munich and Freising and among others of these members of the Wittelsbach dynasty:
+The crypt contains the tombs of the Archbishops of Munich and Freising and members of the Wittelsbach dynasty such as the following: